 The “Controlling Process” is a method that can be used to make sure standards are being met within an organization.
 It involves the careful collection of information about a system, process, person, or group of people in order to make necessary decisions about each.
-The process typically has between 4 and 5 steps.
+The process typically has between 4 and 5 steps see an example below.

-A five (5) step example is detailed below.
+A five (5) step controlling process example is detailed below.

-- Establish clear standards: Standards are the plans or the targets which have to be achieved in the course of business function.
+- Step 1: Establish Clear Standards: Standards are the plans or the targets which have to be achieved in the course of business function.
 They can also be called the criteria for judging performance.
 Standards generally are classified into two:

 - Measurable or tangible: Those standards which can be measured and expressed are called measurable standards.
 They can be in form of cost, output, expenditure, time, profit, etc.

 - Non-measurable or intangible: There are standards that cannot be measured monetarily.
 For example- performance of a manager, deviation of workers, their attitudes towards a concern.
 These are called intangible standards.

 - Controlling becomes easy through the establishment of these standards because controlling is exercised on the basis of these standards.

 - Step 2: Monitor and Record Performance: The second major step in controlling is to measure the performance.
 Finding out deviations becomes easy through measuring the actual performance.
 Performance levels are sometimes easy to measure and sometimes difficult.
 Measurement of tangible standards is easy as it can be expressed in units, cost, money terms, etc. Quantitative measurement becomes difficult when the performance of a manager has to be measured.
 The performance of a manager cannot be measured in quantities.
 It can be measured only by: